raphaelquast/latex_git_diff/README.md

 * update "ldiff.sh"
 	* update the path to "perl.exe" (`perl_exec`)
+		* this is required to avoid issues with git's own perl-distribution
 	* update the path to the "latexdiff" perl-script (`latexdiffpath`)
 	* update the name of the Master-document (`MASTER`)